ElevenFlo MCP is gated by your ElevenFlo account, authorized through OAuth consent, and revocable at any time.

 - filing summaries

-- source materials and hearing transcripts when indexed as searchable content
+- hearing transcripts when indexed as searchable content

 - document relationship signals